 In today’s business world, liability is a serious concern when it comes to making agreements.
-In order to proceed with confidence, questions need to be answered clearly to provide assurance for both sides.
+To proceed with confidence, answers to questions need to clearly to provide assurance for both sides.
 Who is responsible for what, and how is that responsibility determined?
 The answers to these questions are found in the exemption clauses of a contract.

 Typically, an exclusion clause is used to eliminate a party from any responsibility in the case of a breached contract.
-An exclusion clause may be a full or partial exclusion, but it will protect that party from any responsibility regarding a specific event.
+An exclusion clause may be a full or partial exclusion.
+Regardless, it will protect that party from any responsibility regarding a specific event.

 The terms and conditions of almost any product today contain exemption clauses.
-The section that states a company is not responsible for the use of this product in a certain way, such as negligence or recklessness when using that product, is a common example of an exemption clause.
+Here is a common example of an exemption clause.
+A section of the contract states a company is not responsible for the use of this product in a certain way, such as negligence or recklessness when using that product.

-The limited liability clause, or limitation clause, is similar to the exclusion clause but does not go to the same extent as a complete exclusion.
-With limitation clauses, one party is not totally excluded from liability in the case of a certain event, but their liability is limited, often making this kind of contract more acceptable in court.
+The limited liability clause, or limitation clause, is similar to the exclusion clause.
+One difference is that it does not go to the same extent as a complete exclusion.
+With limitation clauses, one party is not totally excluded from liability in the case of a certain event.
+However, their liability has limitations.
+This often makes this kind of contract more acceptable in court.

 Indemnity clauses are often the most complex out of the three main exemption clauses.
-With this particular clause, Ione party agrees to “indemnify” the other party: to compensate for their harm or loss.
-This means that instead of seeking to sue for damages, one party agrees to protect the other party in the case of a lawsuit.
+With this particular clause, Ione party agrees to “indemnify” the other party.
+Simply put, it will compensate for their harm or loss.
+Instead of seeking to sue for damages, one party agrees to protect the other party in the case of a lawsuit.

 For example, a company may develop a new kind of technology and sell it with an indemnity clause.
-A customer then purchases the technology and is subsequently sued by another company who claims the technology is a copy of theirs.
-The original company is then liable to cover the cost of the lawsuit for the customer because of the indemnity clause included in the contract.
+A customer then purchases the technology and another company subsequently sues, claiming the technology is a copy of theirs.
+The original company is then liable to cover the cost of the lawsuit for the customer.
+This is because of the indemnity clause included in the contract.